-Except for contracts receivable that do not contain a significant financing component and are measured at the transaction price in accordance with PFRS 15, Revenue from Contracts with Customers, all financial assets meeting these criteria are measured initially at fair value plus transaction costs.
+Except for contracts receivables that do not contain a significant financing component and are measured at the transaction price in accordance with PFRS 15, Revenue from Contracts with Customers, all financial assets meeting these criteria are measured initially at fair value plus transaction costs.
 These are subsequently measured at amortized cost using the effective interest method, less allowance for expected credit loss (ECL).

-The Company's financial assets at amortized cost are presented in the statement of financial position as Cash and Cash Equivalents and Receivables.
+The Company's financial assets at amortized cost are presented in the statement of financial position as Cash, Receivables and Refundable security deposits under Other Current Assets.